General Dentistry

 Healthy Gums

-Healthy gums are firm, pink, and snug around the teeth, supported by strong underlying bone.
-This foundation is essential for long-term oral health.
+Healthy gum tissue is firm, evenly pink, and snugly attached to the teeth, supported by dense underlying bone.
+This is the foundation of long-term oral health.

 Gingivitis